replugged-org/guide/docs/plugins/modules.md

 if Discord updates.
 If the string you are using contains one of these variables, you should use a regular expression to make it more stable.

-Note that `getBySource` looks at the minified source code, so your query will need to match the minified code.
+Note that this function looks at the minified source code, so your query will need to match the minified code.

 :::